Edward Anderson (19th-century Texas politician)

-Edward Anderson (February 1, 1820 – December 11, 1896) was a state legislator in Texas during the Reconstruction era.
-He served in the Texas House of Representatives for District 14 in 1873.
+Edward Anderson (February 1, 1820 – December 11, 1896) a state legislator in Texas during the Reconstruction era.
+In 1866 he was elected councilman in the Texas House of Councils.
+He later served in the Texas House of Representatives for District 14 in 1873.
 Anderson was unseated later that year after testimony from fellow legislators.

-A former slave, he was documented as a farmer.
+A former slave, he was a farmer.